-Friday, February 14

-Graham/Night Journey (music: William Schuman)

-Chronicle (music: Wallingford Riegger)

-Baye & Asa/Cortege (music: Jack Grabow)

-Saturday, February 15

-Graham/Appalachian Spring (music: Aaron Copland)

-Immediate Tragedy (music: Henry Cowell)

-Jamar Roberts/We the People (music: Rhiannon Giddens)

-Hope Boykin/New Work (Bay Area Premiere)

-As early as the 1930s, the members of Martha Graham's company reflected diverse cultural backgrounds, and Graham's commitment to experimentation and attention to contemporary social, political, psychological, and gender issues has forever altered the scope and direction of the art form.
+Friday, February 14 Graham/Night Journey (music: William Schuman) Chronicle (music: Wallingford Riegger) Baye & Asa/Cortege (music: Jack Grabow) Saturday, February 15 Graham/Appalachian Spring (music: Aaron Copland) Immediate Tragedy (music: Henry Cowell) Jamar Roberts/We the People (music: Rhiannon Giddens) Hope Boykin/En Masse (Bay Area Premiere; music: Bernstein and Christopher Rountree) As early as the 1930s, the members of Martha Graham's company reflected diverse cultural backgrounds, and Graham's commitment to experimentation and attention to contemporary social, political, psychological, and gender issues has forever altered the scope and direction of the art form.
 The Graham company returns to Cal Performances for the first time in more than a decade to celebrate its 100th anniversary with classic Graham works such as the iconic Appalachian Spring, the psychological thriller Night Journey, and the anti-war protest Chronicle-all featuring Isamu Noguchi's original sets-alongside newly commissioned dances by contemporary choreographers.
-Jamar Roberts' We the People, a collaboration with roots musician Rhiannon Giddens, explores rage and resistance; and choreography team Baye & Asa creates a new work in response to Graham's seminal war protest, Cortege of Eagles.
-Hope Boykin, Ailey alumna and experienced choreographer for dance, theater, and film, also premieres a new work.

-Jazz Somi
+Saturday's performance features a new work by the choreography team of Baye & Asa in response to Graham's seminal war protest, Cortege of Eagles.
+Sunday's matinee includes the Bay Area premiere of En Masse by Ailey alum Hope Boykin as well as Jamar Roberts' We the People, a collaboration with roots musician Rhiannon Giddens that explores rage and resistance.
+Tickets: \$42-\$120 (prices subject to change) Saturday, February 21, 8pm Zellerbach Playhouse Jazz Somi Program:

 Vocalist and composer Somi Kakoma, known simply as "Somi," is a jazz artist for the globally connected times.
 The Midwestern daughter of parents who emigrated from Rwanda and Uganda, she found her musical voice traversing cultural bridges between Africa and the US, weaving Afropop, soul, and jazz into her body of work.
 The music on her latest release was composed in Lagos, Dakar, Paris, and New York, offering a musical travelogue that weaves deeply personal storytelling with modern jazz and African sensibilities.

-Sunday February 22, 3pm

-A.I.M by Kyle Abraham

-Charanee Wade, vocals

-Crystal Monee Hall, vocals

-Liany Mateo, bass

-Luther Allison, piano

-Otis Brown III, drums

-Guy Dellacave, saxophone

-Other musicians to be announced
+Tickets: \$60 (prices subject to change) Saturday, February 21, 8pm Sunday February 22, 3pm Dance A.I.M by Kyle Abraham Charanee Wade, vocals Crystal Monee Hall, vocals Liany Mateo, bass Luther Allison, piano Otis Brown III, drums Guy Dellacave, saxophone Other musicians to be announced Program: